Laboratory Safety Courses

 *Competency must be shown by completing the quiz after watching the video.

 Required training for persons using pyrophoric chemicals in laboratories.
-In addition, it is the two attached bulletins must be read prior to using pyrophorics, and the PI or designee must confirm competency.
+In addition, the two attached bulletins must be read prior to using pyrophorics, and the PI or designee must confirm competency.

 Based on potentials for respiratory hazards, this comprehensive standard was developed to protect Wake Forest University employees who may be required to wear respirators during the course of their work.

-This training video must be reviewed and certified prior to using a respirator.
+This training video available on the WFU Online Safety Training system must be reviewed prior to using a respirator.
 All respirator users must first enroll in the WFU Respiratory Protection Program and receive medical clearance.
 This includes individuals requesting to use N-95 mask.

 Required medical clearance to wear a respirator is handled through the EHS Department.
 Call Bridget Marrs at x3427 for information.
 Remember, you may not wear a respirator until medically cleared.